 Developed and produced matrices for the universal casting machine made by Nippon Typewriter.

-Morikawa Ryobundo enclaved new Socho font and renamed it Ryusotai.
+Morikawa Ryobundo cut punches of a new Socho typeface and named it Ryusotai.
 Its matrices were made by Iwata Matrix Co., Ltd.

-- March: Tokyo Tsukiji Kappan Seizosho (Tokyo Tsukiji Typographical Foundry) was dissolved.
+- March: Tokyo Tsukiji Kappan Seizosho (Tokyo Tsukiji Type Foundry) was dissolved.

 - December: Japanese Navy attacked Pearl Harbor in Hawaii, triggering the Pacific War.

-- May: The Ordinance of Re-establishing Business Enterprises, Article 6 of the National Mobilization Law, was issued.
+- May: The Ordinance of Re-establishing Business Enterprises, based on Article 6 of the National Mobilization Law, was issued.